This post is sponsored by Ceva Animal Health, the maker of Vectra® 3D for dogs.

 Bring Treatments and Medications up to Date

 While you’re meeting with the vet, make sure that all necessary prescriptions are filled and that your pet is protected from hazards in the area you’re visiting.
 Our vet recommends Vectra® 3D to protect against fleas, ticks, mosquitoes, mites, biting flies and lice (excluding mange mites).
 There are a ton of parasites out there that can pose severe dangers to dogs, and a lot of competing flea treatments don’t do anything to stop them.
 Hazards vary in different regions.
 San Diego, for example, is one of the highest at-risk areas for heartworms – a fact that many people traveling here may not be aware of and may not properly protect their pets ahead of time.
+You may also want to talk about dog motion sickness medication.

 Consider Potty Needs